ztec/blog/content/post/tech/golang-rune-emoji/index.en.md

 I'm not starting from scratch and have to include my code into an already existing program in go.
 So lets go and see how to build a little search engine for emojis in go.

-TL;DR; the full results is available here: [git2.riper.fr/ztec/emoji-search-engine-go](https://git2.riper.fr/ztec/emoji-search-engine-go)
+TL;DR: The full result is available here: [git2.riper.fr/ztec/emoji-search-engine-go](https://git2.riper.fr/ztec/emoji-search-engine-go)

 ## :boar: Emoji!
 Get them all!

-First, I had to find the list of all emoji available.
-Easy !
-You can see it on hte official Unicode website
+First, I had to find the list of all available emojis.
+Easy!
+You can find it on the official Unicode website.

 https://unicode.org/Public/emoji/15.0/emoji-test.txt